jon-choi/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a single page application created using React.
-Users can easily schedule appointments with mentors that are available on a given day.
+Users can easily and seamlessly schedule appointments with mentors that are available on a given day.
 If a user no longer requires assistance or wants to make some changes, they can easily do so by editing their information or by simply deleting the appointment.

-An API server runs concurrently with a PostgreSQL database to deliver an app that is sure to impress your friends and family; maybe even some of your worst enemies.
+An API server runs concurrently with a PostgreSQL database to deliver an app that is sure to impress your friends and family; and maybe even some of your worst enemies. ;)

 Technical Specifications & Dependencies:
   - React